Don’t miss the slide show at the bottom of the post.

 My “Light” journal is almost full, so I made a new book to to take notes for Rootstech genealogy convention next week.

-I didn’t like The British Food Bible cover with kidney pie, so I made a collage out of a find from the free magazine bin at the library.
+I didn’t like The British Food Bible cover with kidney it had sat on our bookshelf for 4 years without using a single recipe inside it.
+That was the book I chose.
+I made a collage out of a find from the free magazine bin at the library.
 It was a National Geographic magazine that happened to be genealogy related, so it had fantastic words and pictures.

 I added an old headband around the outside of the book to clip pens to use on the go.